Shell-thon/Saturn/README.md

 ## hehe welcome to planet saturn.

-- The aim of this site is to produce a web interface that is much more like a realtime space Interaction.
+- The aim of this site is to produce a web interface that is more like a realtime space Interaction.

 - Feedback and more testing will be provided to the developers for more improvement.